Bruce Shwedick was born in Munich, Germany in 1959. His parents lived in Germany for many years while his father Robert

 In 1994 Bruce started his own lecture service company, Reptile Discovery Programs, based since then in Plant City, Florida.

 He completed a six year contract providing educational programs and live reptile exhibits for Florida Cypress Gardens between 1996 and 2001.
-While based at Cypress Gardenshe hatched one female Tomistoma.
-This was the third successful breeding of Tomistomain North America.
-Nicknamed Pip, she is currently one of only nine Tomistoma that have been captive bred in the United States.
+While based at Cypress Gardens he hatched one female Tomistoma.
+This was the third successful breeding of Tomistoma in North America.
+Nicknamed Pip, she is currently one of just a handful of Tomistoma that have been captive bred in the United States.

 Bruce also completed four national tours of schools for the Bureau of Lectures and Concert Artists, Inc. based in Lawrence, Kansas.
 During those tours between 2002 and 2014, he presented his educational programs at more than 1000 schools in forty-five states and the District of Columbia.

 Bruce lectures annually on venomous snakes and snakebite for US Armed Forces medical personnel training at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 He has combined a unique ability to communicate to audiences with a skillful and gentle approach to handling and training reptiles.
-He was presented more than forty educational programs for the North Carolina Aquarium and has donated his time to speak to volunteers and staff members at the Smithsonian’s National Zoological Park, the Palm Beach Zoo and the National Zoological Gardens of Sri Lanka.
+He has presented more than forty educational programs for the North Carolina Aquarium and has donated his time to speak to volunteers and staff members at the Smithsonian’s National Zoological Park, the Palm Beach Zoo and the National Zoological Gardens of Sri Lanka.

 An internationally recognized crocodilian specialist, he has become an integral part of the Crocodilian Advisory Group of the American Zoological Association (AZA), participating in the Chinese Alligator and Cuban Crocodile Species Survival Plans.
-He has reared twenty-three of the world’s twenty-four species of crocodilians and has bred eight species in captivity.
+He has reared twenty-three of the world’s twenty-five species of crocodilians and has bred eight species in captivity.
 Many of the crocodilians that Bruce Shwedick has raised are currently a part of educational exhibits and captive breeding programs in zoological parks and aquariums.
 He currently has crocodilians on loan to the Smithsonian’s National Zoo, the Philadelphia Zoo, Zoo Miami, Portland Zoo and the Newport Aquarium in Kentucky.

 Bruce has served for over a decade as an author and instructor for the AZA’s Crocodilian Biology and Captive Management Course, a professional development course for zookeepers and aquarists.